Holy Roman Empire: Foreign relations

 The Habsburg royal family had its own diplomats to represent its interests.
 The larger principalities in the Holy Roman Empire, beginning around 1648, also did the same.
 The Holy Roman Empire did not have its own dedicated ministry of foreign affairs and therefore the Imperial Diet had no control over these diplomats; occasionally the Diet criticised them.
 When Regensburg served as the site of the Diet, France and, in the late 1700s, Russia, had diplomatic representatives there.
 The kings of Denmark, Great Britain, and Sweden had land holdings in Germany and so had representation in the Diet itself.
 The Netherlands also had envoys in Regensburg.
 Regensburg was the place where envoys met as it was where representatives of the Diet could be reached.

 Imperial families and dynasties

 Some constituencies of the Holy Roman Empire had additional royal or imperial territories that were, sometimes from the outset, outside the jurisdiction of the Holy Roman Empire.
 Henry VI, inheriting both German aspirations for imperial sovereignty and the Norman Sicilian kings' dream of hegemony in the Mediterranean, had ambitious design for a world empire.
 Boettcher remarks that marriage policy also played an important role here, "The marital policy of the Staufer ranged from Iberia to Russia, from Scandinavia to Sicily, from England to Byzantium and to the crusader states in the East.
 Henry was already casting his eyes beyond Africa and Greece, to Asia Minor and Syria and of course on Jerusalem."
 His annexation of Sicily changed the strategic balance in the Italian peninsula.
 The emperor, who wanted to make all his lands hereditary, also asserted that papal fiefs were imperial fiefs.
 On his death at the age of 31 though, he was unable to pass his powerful position to his son, Frederick II, who had only been elected King of the Romans.
 The union between Sicily and the Empire thus remained personal union.
-Frederick II became King of Sicily in 1225 through marriage to Isabella II (or Yolande) of Jerusalem and regained Bethlehem and Nazareth for the Christian side through negotiation with Al-Kamil.
+Frederick II became King of Jerusalem in 1225 through marriage to Isabella II (or Yolande) of Jerusalem and regained Bethlehem and Nazareth for the Christian side through negotiation with Al-Kamil.
 The Hohenstaufen dream of world empire ended with Frederick's death in 1250.

 In its earlier days, the Empire provided the principal medium for Christianity to infiltrate the pagans' realms in the North and the East (Scandinavians, Magyars, Slavic people etc.).
 By the Reform era, the Empire, in its nature, was defensive and not aggressive, desiring of both internal peace and security against invading forces, a fact that even warlike princes such as Maximilian I appreciated.
 In the Early Modern age, the association with the Church (the Church Universal for the Luxemburgs, and the Catholic Church for the Habsburgs) as well as the emperor's responsibility for the defence of Central Europe remained a reality though.
 Even the trigger for the conception of the Imperial Reform under Sigismund was the idea of helping the Church to put its house in order.